-Benchmark 1 – Student Performance: The school has met or exceeded achievement indicators for academic trends toward proficiency, proficiency and high school graduation.
+Benchmark 1 – Student Performance:

+The school has met or exceeded achievement indicators for academic trends toward proficiency, proficiency and high school graduation.
+At all grade levels and all assessments, scoring proficiently means achieving a performance level of 3 or higher (high school Regents and Common Core Regents exam score of 65 or higher)

 Metric 1.
-The school will receive a minimum ESEA accountability designation of “good standing.”

-Metric 2.
 As measured by the Strategic Testing of Educational Progress (STEP) assessment: (2.1) At least 70% of kindergarten students will reach STEP 4 by the end of the school year, reflecting readiness for first grade literacy.